Printing Terms

 Pigment

-a material, such as titanium dioxide, added to pulp before it is formed into paper.
+A material, such as titanium dioxide, added to pulp before it is formed into paper.
 White pigments boost brightness and opacity; colored pigments and dyes control the shade or change the color see also fluorescent dye, ingredients of paper, opacity, titanium dioxide

 Pixel Depth